Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/resourcemanager.search-readme.md

 ms.devlang: dotnet
 ms.service: cognitive-search
 ---

 # Azure.ResourceManager.Search client library for .NET

 This library provides resource management APIs for Azure Cognitive Search.
-Use this library to create, configure, and manage a search service. `Azure.ResourceManager.Search` replaces the previous management libraries (`Microsoft.Azure.Management.Search`), which are now deprecated.
+Use this library for control plane operations, such as creating, configuring, and managing a search service.

+`Azure.ResourceManager.Search` replaces the previous management libraries for the (`Microsoft.Azure.Management.Search`) namespace, which are now deprecated.
+For descriptions of all Azure Cognitive Search client libraries in this SDK, see the [Azure Cognitive Search libraries for .NET](/dotnet/api/overview/azure/search).

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html).

-For descriptions of all Azure Cognitive Search client libraries in this SDK, see the [Azure Cognitive Search libraries for .NET](/dotnet/api/overview/azure/search).

 ## Getting started